Kreativ Auto

 Evidence and limits

-Turning clicks are treated as CV-joint diagnosis first, but this page keeps side confirmation and boot inspection ahead of parts ordering.
+Turning clicks are treated as CV-joint diagnosis first, with side confirmation and boot inspection ahead of parts ordering.

 Based on